niels-slotboom/notes/Submanifolds.typ

 $
 Here, $macron(cal(R))$ denotes the Ricci scalar of the intrinsic curvature, $k$ the trace of the extrinsic curvature with respect to the induced metric, and $k^(i j) = gamma^(i k) gamma^(j ell) k_(k ell)$.

 We now turn our attention to the second term in @ambientRicciScalarExpansion1[].
-Unfortunately, this term requires a bit more work, as we do not have a neat result like the Gauss-Codazzi equation to lean on.
+Unfortunately, this one requires a bit more work, as we do not have a compact result like the Gauss-Codazzi equation to lean on.
 We work in a mix of coordinate and $E_A$-basis components, with the goal of computing $tensor(R, +perp A, -perp A) = tensor(R, +perp mu, -perp mu)$.
 To compute this trace, we start with
 $
   tensor(R, +perp, -lambda mu nu) &= E^perp_rho tensor(R, +rho, -lambda mu nu) = epsilon n_rho tensor(R, +rho, -lambda mu nu) = -epsilon (R(diff_mu, diff_nu)n)#h(0em) _lambda\
   &= -epsilon((nabla_mu nabla_nu n)#h(0em) _lambda - (nabla_nu nabla_mu n)#h(0em) _lambda)